-Limited to just 250 units, the new Zenith El Primero Stratos Flyback Rainbow automatic chronograph watch (Ref.
-24.2063.405/21.R515) pays homage to the legendary 1997 Rainbow Flyback model that the Swiss watchmaker officially supplied to French Air Force pilots.
-The watch stayed in production for around four years and was limited to some four thousands units, give or take.
+Limited to just 250 units, the new Zenith El Primero Stratos Flyback Rainbow automatic chronograph (Ref.
+24.2063.405/21.R515) pays homage to the legendary 1997 Rainbow Flyback that was officially supplied to the French Air Force pilots.
+The 1997 model stayed in production for around four years and was limited to some four thousands units, give or take.
 In fact, the old model proved to be so popular among true connoisseurs that even now it is often offered at around $4000 for a piece, which is obviously far from “mint” condition.
 Now, tell me about synchronicities.

 It is not the first time that Zenith makes a watch inspired by the Rainbow.
 Two years ago, for example, they offered an elegant, yet sporty Zenith El Primero Stratos Flyback Striking 10th model.
 This time, they decided to build the watch using a more lightweight body and new, more ahem historically accurate color scheme.